a2stuff/a2d/mgtk/MGTK.md

 #### BeginUpdate ($3E)
-Respond to update event for window
+Respond to update event for desktop/window

 Parameters:
 ```
-.byte       window_id
+.byte       window_id       0 if desktop
 ```

+Returns `Error::window_obscured` if the content area of the window is completely offscreen and drawing should be skipped.
+(The port rect will be invalid.)

 #### EndUpdate ($3F)